 Few events in life are as important as the birth of your children.
 And few events in life have as many effects on your body.
 The breasts swell with pregnancy, even more so with breast-feeding.
 The abdomen stretches to accommodate the size of your child and the placenta.
 Hormones scream for more nutrition as the baby develops and your weight increases.
 The body wall stretches.
 It’s a physiologic and anatomic challenge that’s repeated with each pregnancy.
 As the tissues retract toward their original size and shape, they often stop short of that starting point.
 You gave your body to make it all possible.
 Now it may be time to get it back.

-Mommy Makeover is a term that means the combination of procedures designed to restore the body and breasts to how they looked before pregnancy.
+A Mommy Makeover is a combination of procedures designed to restore the shape of your body post-pregnancy.
 The procedures most often used are breast augmentation, breast lift, liposuction and abdominoplasty (tummy tuck).

 The effects of pregnancy on the breasts and body affect each tissue area differently.
 The breasts are typically softer and have less glandular tissue and relatively more fat.
 This changes some of the technical details of the operations, particularly if mastopexy is performed at the same time as augmentation.
 In the abdomen, the skin is often less elastic than it was before, there are often stretch marks, and the body wall is looser.
 All of these characteristics make the previously pregnant abdomen different from one who has never been pregnant.